libbyshoop/csinparallel/dev/modules/WMRExemplar:Flixster/source/1-AdvancedNetwork/AdvancedNetwork.rst

 friends for every account.
 We can do this by sending each account's list of friends to each of it's friends.
 We also need to pass the account itself to the reducer so that it will be able to build a list of it's friends.
+Here's the :download:`code<twoHopMapper.py>`

 .. code-block:: python
     :linenos: